Ultimate Baton Rouge Real Estate Investing Guide for 2026

 Economy

 In Baton Rouge, the median household income is .
-The state’s population has a median household income of , while the nation’s median is .
+At the state level, the household median level of income is , and all over the United States, it is .

-All in all, the poverty rate in Baton Rouge is .
-The overall poverty rate across the state is , and the national figure stands at .
+The economic data from Baton Rouge demonstrates a combined poverty rate of .
+The general poverty rate throughout the state is , and the US rate stands at .

 Economy Quick Stats